 Total credits: 9

 Theory Into Practice

-Early Childhood Development: 3
+ECED 131 Early Childhood Development: 3

+Practices

-Developmentally Appropriate Practices 3
+ECED 110 Developmentally Appropriate 3

-Davidon mantally Annyaniata

-Early Childhood Development: Theory Into Practice

 ELECTRICAL INSTALLATION AND MAINTENANCE TECHNOLOGY

 The Electrical Installation and Maintenance Technology (EIMT) program is comprehensive and fulfills the requirements for entry-level positions in the electrical field.
 EIMT provides technical knowledge needed as well as the essential hands-on skills that meet the condition for achieving success in the electrical field.
 Emphasis is placed on wiring in accordance with both the provisions contained in the National Electrical Code and the energy conservation codes.
 Successful completion of the EIMT program will prepare an individual to take the State of Hawai'i Maintenance Electrician License test.